tgsmith61591/beautiful-jekyll/_posts/2018-07-23-never-fit-on-test.md

 ![test z scores](../img/2018-07-23-test-z-scores.png)

-If we look at the distributional differences between the offending features between our training set and new data, we should immediately have recognized this problem, but with the current setup, we'll never diagnose it properly in time, and the mechanical parts will likely fail without us having issued a warning:
+If we look at the distributional differences in the offending features between our training set and new data, we should immediately have recognized this problem, but with the current setup, we'll never diagnose it properly in time; the mechanical parts will likely fail without us having issued a warning:

 {% highlight python linenos %}
 sns.distplot(pd.DataFrame(X_train[:, -1]), kde=True)